What is Applied Behaviour Analysis (ABA)?

 Behaviour Analyst Transitional Route 2 applicants can download the Attestation A/B, Attestation C, and Peer Assessment Forms from the "Download Documents" section in the application portal or from the "Become a Member" section of the Reference Library.

-All applicants must upload the original results of the Vulnerable Sector Check to the College through the application portal.
+All applicants must upload the original Vulnerable Sector Check results to the College through the application portal.
 Applicants should keep a scanned copy for their records.
-If the Vulnerable Sector Check is password protected, please email the password to cpbao@cpbao.ca.
+If the Vulnerable Sector Check is password-protected, please email the password to cpbao@cpbao.ca.
 If your original results were issued as a paper hard copy from the police, please submit them to the College in an enclosed letter:

 The College of Psychologists and Behaviour Analysts of Ontario